Heinrich Lefler: Life and work

-Besides the time spent in his formal occupations, he spent a great deal of time in Weißenbach an der Triesting with his father and his brother-in-law, Joseph Urban, a fellow scenic designer, where they painted murals on villas and hotels, designed invitation cards for summer festivals and, with librettist Camillo Walzel, staged theatrical productions for children.
+Outside his formal work, he spent extensive time in Weißenbach an der Triesting with his father and his brother-in-law, scenic designer Joseph Urban, painting murals for villas and hotels, designing invitation cards for summer festivals and, with librettist Camillo Walzel, staging theatrical productions for children.

 The team of Lefler and Urban created many public events as well, including the 1905 Schiller Festival parade and a procession along the Ringstraße in 1908, on the occasion of the Emperor's 60th Jubilee.
 Lefler also designed banknotes, financial warrants and promotional posters for several companies, including Auerlicht and Krupp.
 Many of Lefler's costumes and stage designs have been preserved in the Max Reinhardt Collection at Harvard.

 In 1903, he married opera singer Mina Wiesmüller, who modeled the portrait that appears in his design for the 1000 Kronen banknote.

 In 1932, a street in Vienna, Donaustadt was renamed the "Heinrich-Lefler-Gasse" in his honor.